• Skip to primary navigation

 I've noticed that a lot of recipes for a chickpea salad sandwich use vegan mayonnaise.
 Either that's store brought or homemade out of cashews, and there's nothing wrong with that, but my version makes a good lower fat version, that's also quicker than making your own mayo.
 Plus, given the often hefty price of nuts/dairy alternatives, this is a more budget-friendly recipe.

-The flavours of this vegan tuna salad are incredible!
+The flavors of this vegan tuna salad are incredible!
 You can, of course, eat it by itself.
 But it's even better squashed in between two hearty slices of gluten-free bread.
 There's plenty of tanginess, just as you'd expect.
 The vegetables add a nice crunch, and you will love the chewiness/texture.

 Vegan sandwiches with chickpea 'tuna' and carrots